On a conjecture for $\ell$-torsion in class groups of number fields: from the perspective of moments: Counting elliptic curves

 for any $\ep>0$, where $\be = 0.2782...$ is a numerical constant defined explicitly as $\be(0)$ in \cite[Thm.
 3.8]{HelVen06}.
 We note that $2\be/ \log 3 = 0.5064...$ is strictly smaller than 1, so that this is advantageous.

 Thus we may conclude that for every $\ep>0$,

-Now for each fixed $q$, as in \cite{DukKow00}, we will pass from a sum over $a \in A(q)$ to a sum over the set of (distinct) corresponding square-free kernels $a'$; we set $A'(q) = \{ a' : a \in A(q)\}$.
-For any elliptic curve $E \in E_g'(q)$ associated to $a$, so that the discriminant relation (\ref{disc_ad}) holds, we see from (\ref{disc_ad}) and the fact that the corresponding square-free kernel $a'$ is square-free that $|a'| \leq 1728q$ and $a' | \del q$, where
+Now, as in the argument in \cite[\S 3]{DukKow00}, for each fixed $q$ we will pass from a sum over $a \in A(q)$ to a sum over the set of (distinct) corresponding square-free kernels $a'$; we set $A'(q) = \{ a' : a \in A(q)\}$.
+For any elliptic curve $E \in E_g'(q)$ associated to $a$, so that the discriminant relation (\ref{disc_ad}) holds, we see from (\ref{disc_ad}) and the fact that the corresponding square-free kernel $a'$ is \emph{square-free} that $|a'| \leq 1728q$ and $a' | \del q$, where

 In general, denoting by $s(a) = a'$ the square-free kernel of an integer, we have for any $a'$ that

 for all $X \geq 1$ and for all $\ep>0$; see e.g. \cite[Lemma 4.4]{HBP17}.
 Since $a$ is $6$-th power free, we may apply this in our setting with $X\leq 2^5 3^5 q^5$, say.
 Thus there are at most $\ll_\ep q^\ep$ such values $a$ corresponding to each $a' \in A'(q)$.